+In case of LTM cell switch, the "successful handover" refers to a successful completion of the RA procedure in case of RACH-based LTM or the successful reception of RRCReconfigurationComplete in case of RACH-less LTM.

 In case of CHO, the Too Late Handover, Too Early Handover and Handover to Wrong Cell in the definition above means Too Late CHO Execution, Too Early CHO Execution and CHO Execution to Wrong Cell.

+In case of LTM Cell switch, the Too Late Handover, Too Early Handover and Handover to Wrong Cell in the definition above means Too Late LTM cell switch, Too Early LTM cell switch and LTM cell switch to Wrong Cell.

+Editor’s note 1: FFS if LTM recovery needs to be captured in the definitions.

+Editor’s note 2: For the too late LTM cell switch, FFS if the re-establishment cell is a candidate cell, a cell not selected by CU, or both.

 It is to be noted that the CHO recovery scenarios are also not captured in the definitions of Too late HO, Too Early HO, HO to wrong cell.
 Instead, it is captured as part of the detection mechanisms.
 We therefore propose to do the same for LTM.

 CHO recovery scenario is not captured in the definitions of Too late HO, Too Early HO, HO to wrong cell.
 Instead, it is captured as part of the detection mechanisms